Esketamine

 Esketamine, sold under the brand names Spravato (for depression) and Ketanest (for anesthesia) among others, is the S(+) enantiomer of ketamine.
-It is a dissociative hallucinogen drug used as a general anesthetic and as an antidepressant for treatment of depression.
+It is a dissociative medication used as a general anesthetic and as an antidepressant.
 Esketamine is the active enantiomer of ketamine in terms of NMDA receptor antagonism and is more potent than racemic ketamine.
+However, racemic ketamine may produce larger and more sustained antidepressant effects than esketamine.